Civic polls: Month old Bommai govt gets majority in 2 municipal corporations, comes 2nd in third | Politics

 - India

-The ruling Bharatiya Janata Party in Karnataka received a shot in the arm in the elections to the three municipal corporations by getting clear majority in Belagavi and Hubballi-Dharwad while it finished a close second in Kalaburagi.
+The ruling Bharatiya Janata Party in Karnataka received a shot in the arm in the elections to the three municipal corporations by getting clear majority in Belagavi, emerged as the single largest party in Hubballi-Dharwad and finished a close second in Kalaburagi.

+In Doddaballapur City Municipal Council election in Bengaluru rural district, the BJP emerged as a single largest party while Congress got absolute majority in Tarikere Town Municipal Council in Chikkamagaluru district.

 An elated Chief Minister Basavaraj Bommai, who dubbed the election results as a clean sweep in favour of the his month-old government in the 'sample test', said the BJP will come to power in all the three municipal corporations.